gvwilson/thirdbit/_posts/2008/2008-03-28-an-unexpected-result.md

   <li>Porridge has bought Eggs.</li>
   <li>Waffles has bought Pancakes.</li>
 </ul>
 I was surprised, as I'd been expecting there to be a clear winner.
-I'll be reviewing (and grading) the reviews over the next few days; it'll be interesting to see whether groups got different answers because they're using different criteria, or because... um... hm, I don't have another hypothesis just yet.
+I'll be reviewing (and grading) the reviews over the next few days; it'll be interesting to see whether groups got different answers because they're using different criteria, or because… um… hm, I don't have another hypothesis just yet.